👉 TAP TO SAVE 50% WITH CODE SPRING

 Originally, the green complexes consisted of Bermuda grass.
 Throughout the 1970s, the greens became slower, and they switched to a different strain of Bermuda.
 In 1978, Augusta National switched their par 3 course to bentgrass.
 Given the success of that trial run, they decided to change the main course to bentgrass as well before the 1981 Masters.

 Did you know RotoBaller has a Premium PGA DFS and Betting subscription?
-Check out the recent BIG winner below!
-Go Premium and win more.
-Like what you read?
-You can show your support for Patrick by using the discount code GATOR when purchasing any PGA Premium Pass.
-You get 30% off and gain full access to all Premium PGA articles, DFS and betting tools, and Lineup Optimizers!
-You also get exclusive access to weekly betting picks from the rest of the team!
+Check out the recent big winner below!
+Show your support for Patrick by using discount code GATOR to save 50% on any PGA Premium Pass, this week only.
+Gain full access to all Premium articles, DFS and betting tools, Lineup Optimizer, Research Station and weekly picks from proven winners!

 Masters Tournament - Notable Par 3s